Capital and largest city of Portugal

 Lisbon is the capital and most populous city of Portugal, with an estimated population of 575,739 as of 2024, within its administrative limits and 3,028,000 within the metropolis, as of 2025.
 Lisbon is mainland Europe's westernmost capital city, and the only one along the Atlantic coast, the others being on islands.
 The city lies in the western portion of the Iberian Peninsula, on the northern shore of the River Tagus.
 The western portion of its metro area, the Portuguese Riviera, hosts the westernmost point of Continental Europe, culminating at Cabo da Roca.Wikipedia

-Portugal, officially the Portuguese Republic, is a country located on the Iberian Peninsula in Southwestern Europe.
-It is a unitary republic made up by mainland Portugal and two autonomous regions, with Lisbon as both its capital and largest city.
-It has a total population of over 10.7 million.
-The mainland borders Spain to the north and east, with Madeira and the Azores in the Atlantic Ocean.Wikipedia
+Portugal, officially the Portuguese Republic, is a country in Southwestern Europe.
+It is a unitary republic made up by mainland Portugal and two autonomous regions, with Lisbon as its capital and largest city.
+It has a population of over 10.7 million.
+The mainland is located on the Iberian Peninsula and is bordered by Spain to the north and east; Madeira and the Azores are in the Atlantic Ocean.Wikipedia

 Closest protected landscapes, reserves, and big park systems surfaced from the same nearby feeds used in compare.